Find out where to learn sea kayaking, windsurfing, and paddle boarding. Here's our guide to water sports in Hong Kong.

 Surfing Hong Kong, Big Wave Bay Beach, Shek O, Hong Kong, p.
 6485 1673

-Conquered windsurfing, wakeboarding, surfing and waterskiing?
+Conquered windsurfing, wakeboarding, surfing, and waterskiing?
 For an extra adrenaline rush, try kiteboarding for a change.
-These extreme water sport takes some time to master, but Kiteboarding Club will have you gliding through the waves in no time.
-A beginner’s course, which you can take by yourself or with a buddy, takes two days.
-Once you’ve got the hang of it, you can learn jumping techniques in the advanced Level 3 courses.
+This extreme water sport takes some time to master, but Hong Kong Kiteboarding School will have you gliding through the waves in no time.
+Instructor Davy Tang will guide you through the challenging sport safely in a solo class or with some buddies.
+Once you’ve got the hang of it, you can learn more advanced techniques like jumping.

 Hong Kong Kiteboarding School, Shui Hau Wan, Lantau Island, Hong Kong, p.
 9288 4571

 Hong Kong may not be the first place that comes to mind when you think of diving the deep blue sea, but if you want to get PADI Certified before your next trip to Indonesia or Thailand, Splash Hong Kong will get you fully licensed in 30 hours.
 Training first takes place in a confined swimming pool, where divers learn all about diving safety, followed by open water dives around Sai Kung, and a basic-diving theory test that you can take at home.

 Splash Hong Kong, Ko Fu House, 58-72 Fuk Man Road, Sai Kung, New Territories, Hong Kong, p.
 2792 4495

 Hop aboard a jet ski and ride through the waves in style.
 At Wake2Chill, you can rent jet skis by the hour and venture speedily out to sea.
 First-timers will undergo a 10-minute health and safety tutorial before riding with a member of staff.
 If you’re a seasoned jet skier and hold a grade two operating licence, you can drive freely out to the sea alone after a 15-minute training session on basics and safety measures.